scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Dependency analysis

-This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components ion its own, independently from other core components.
+This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components on its own, independently from other core components.

 _TODO: this section contains just notes, the overall wording needs to be rephrased_

-- *Control plane PKI.*  Overall, the control plane PKI, with its trust model, constitutes the most independent unit that could be potentially  be leveraged by SCION and other protocols.
+- *Control plane PKI.*  Overall, the control plane PKI, with its trust model, constitutes the most independent unit that could potentially be leveraged by SCION and other protocols.
 The PKI itself does not have significant dependencies on other components, therefore it could represent a good starting point for standardisation.
 Its unique trust properties, interfaces, and processes (as voting), could be a good candidate for .

 - *Control plane.*
-  The SCION control plane is built around the concept of Isolation Domains, being the routing process divided into an intra-and inter-ISD ones.
+  The SCION control plane is built around the concept of Isolation Domains, being the routing process divided into an intra- and inter-ISD one.
   It heavily relies on the CP-PKI for beaconing (i.e., for authenticating routing information).
   The control plane could, therefore, be specified in parallel with the CP-PKI.
   Decoupling it from PKI would severely affect the properties and guarantees that can be provided by the control plane.